sahithi2990/Building-a-Handwritten-Digits-Classifier/README.md

 # Building-a-Handwritten-Digits-Classifier
 The goal of this Project is to build models that can classify handwritten digits using a K-Nearest Neighbors model and a Neural Network.
-The dataset used is a pre-loaded dataset in Scikit-learn
+The dataset used is a pre-loaded dataset in Scikit-learn.
+Please refer to the [Jupyter Notebook](https://github.com/sahithi2990/Building-a-Handwritten-Digits-Classifier/blob/main/Building%20a%20Handwritten%20Digits%20Classifier.ipynb) for more information on this project.